huzaifah-cyber/threat-hunt-jad-2/README.md

 **What to find:** The file server was named in recon.
 Work out whether the operator ever actually ran anything there, or only ever reached it a different way.

 | Field | Value |
 |---|---|
 | **Answer** | No, the account never ran anything on the file server; the material was reached through a shared folder |
 | **Time (UTC)** | N/A |

-**Details:** The account did not run anything on the file server.
-The HR material was reached through a shared folder from the IT workstation, as supported by Flags 12 and 13.

 **Source:** Flags 12 and 13